Bradley Online Learning

 Steven J. Barreto, PhD, graduated from Stanford University and received a master’s in sociology and PhD in clinical psychology from the University of Michigan in Ann Arbor.
 His dissertation examined the utility and validity of the children’s depression inventory among urban African-American school-age children through the Detroit Core Cities Schools Intervention Project.
 He completed pre- and post-doctoral fellowships at the University of Michigan and a postdoctoral fellowship in the department of psychiatry and human behavior at Brown University, specializing in school-based intervention programs, ADHD assessment and family-centered residential treatment for children with serious emotional disturbance.

-Dr. Barreto has been the psychology coordinator of the children’s inpatient program at Bradley Hospital and the clinical director of Exeter House Residential Program as well as senior psychologist at the Bradley pediatric partial hospital program and child partial hospital program.
+Previously, Dr. Barreto was the psychology coordinator of the children’s inpatient program at Bradley Hospital and the clinical director of Exeter House Residential Program as well as senior psychologist at the Bradley pediatric partial hospital program and child partial hospital program.
 Barreto lectures frequently on topics related to young children with serious emotional disturbance including, family treatment of aggression, bullying and digital aggression, and juvenile firesetting.
 In 2010 he was the recipient of Henrietta Leonard Award for Excellence in Teaching, in the division of child and adolescent psychiatry.

 About this Course